INAAAAAAAAAAA/Quakenautica/README.md

 # Quakenautica
-A Ubnautica themed mod for CtrQuake
+A Subnautica themed mod for CtrQuake
 # Read me

 Hello guys!
 We are the Quakenautica team!